Film2549/Data-Analysis-of-a-Simulated-Marketing-Business-Case-Using-Python-SQL-and-Power-BI/README.md

-# Data Analysis of Hypothetical Marketing Business Case Using Python, SQL and Power BI
+# Data Analysis of Simulation Marketing Business Case Using Python, SQL and Power BI